bbauska/meta-react-basics/README.md

 Let's go through them one by one again:

-1. The original list of products is **passed in as props, so it's not state.**
+1. The original list of products is <b>passed in as props, so it's not state.</b>

 2. The search text seems to be state since it changes over time and can't be computed from anything.